 In May 1968 Daphne became an in-vision announcer and newscaster when Harlech Television was launched.
 The ITV station for Wales and the West Country was later known as HTV.

 Daphne was given her own daily children’s programme to present called It’s Time for Me when she was lowered from the studio ceiling in an oval basket chair.

-She also made numerous public appearances on behalf of Harlech Television, opening fetes and manning their stand at the Bath and West Show where she was seen as the local celebrity.
+She also made numerous public appearances on behalf of Harlech Television, opening fetes and manning their stand at the Bath and West Show where she was seen as a local celebrity.

 She moved to HTV Bristol where she presented an afternoon programme called Women Only with Jan Leeming for seven years.
 She interviewed Michael Bond about his new Paddington books and Clement Freud, who had a hit with his children’s book Grimble.
 She also presented ATV’s Women Today and occassional one-off programmes.

-In the summer of 1973 Daphne took time out to work on the crew of Richard Pilbrow’s movie Swallows & Amazons .
-The reason for this was because her eldest daughter Sophie was given the starring role of Titty.
-Daphne was the official chaperone for the cast of children.
-The cine footage she took of life behind-the-scenes has just been featured by StudioCanal in their Extras package for the Swallows and Amazons 40th Anniversary Specail Edition DVD.
+In the summer of 1973, Daphne took time out to work on the crew of Richard Pilbrow’s movie Swallows & Amazons .
+This was because her eldest daughter, Sophie ,was given the starring role of Titty.
+Daphne was the official chaperone for the cast of six children.
+The cine footage she took of life behind-the-scenes has been featured by StudioCanal in their Extras package for the Swallows and Amazons 40th Anniversary Specail Edition DVD.
 Back in 1974, the premiere was held at the ABC Shaftesbury Avenue where, to her amusement, she noticed The Exorcist was also showing.

 Having gained skills in timing the spoken word accurately, she would often be asked to record advertisements.
 She appeared in a number of distinctive television commercials including one for Persil automatic powder when viewers saw her face going round and round as from inside a washing machine; the washing’s POV.